openharmony/location_location_cangjie_wrapper/README.md

         └── test                      # Location manager test project
 ```

+## Usage

+The following location service functions have been provided:

+- Obtains the current location.
+- Checks whether the location service is enabled.

+For APIs related to location, please refer to [geo_location_manager API Reference](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/tree/master/doc/API_Reference/source_en/apis/LocationKit).
+Please refer to [Location Development Guide](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/tree/master/doc/Dev_Guide/source_en/location/cj-location-guidelines.md) for related guidance.

 ## Constraints

 Your application can use the location function only after the user has granted the permission and turned on the function.
 If the location function is off, the system will not provide the location service for any application.

 Since the location information is considered sensitive, your application still needs to obtain the location access permission from the user even if the user has turned on the location function.
 The system will provide the location service for your application only after it has been granted the permission to access the device location information.

-## Usage

-The following location service functions have been provided:

-- Obtains the current location.
-- Checks whether the location service is enabled.

 Compared with the API capabilities provided by ArkTS, the following functionalities are currently not supported: